These easy, vegan and gluten-free lentil meatballs are amazing served with tomato sauce, pasta and fresh basil.

 Baked lentil meatballs on a a baking tray.

-Serve the meatballs with tomato sauce and fresh basil.
-Enjoy!
+Serve the meatballs with tomato sauce and fresh basil, on top of your favourite pasta recipe or on a meatball sub.

 Large skillet of lentil meatballs and tomato sauce.